sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/nItiprakAshikA.md

 Reserve corps without ensigns.

 86\.
-If his army flies he should stop with the army corps Reserve ([muṇḍānīka](# "See the next śloka.")).Having consecrated the arms (and new without ensigns) and marched out, he should defeat the enemies.
+If his army flies he should stop with the army corps Reserve (muṇḍānīka[^35]).Having consecrated the arms (and new without ensigns) and marched out, he should defeat the enemies.

+[^35]: "See the next śloka."

 Reserve corps without ensigns.